 Course Types

 Examples of other course types include Independent Study, Clinical, Practicum, and Research courses.
 When looking at your schedule or looking up classes in PipelineMT, you can identify course types by the location, section number, meeting type, or attributes of the course.
-See descriptions of each course type below, along with screenshots of how to identify them.
+See descriptions of each course type below for further information.
 If you have any concerns about how a course will be offered, please contact the instructor of the course or the department offering the course.

 A few notes about course types: